 Can You Prepare For Your Medical Exam?

-Although the future policyholder cannot mask most major medical conditions, there are several things you can do in order to improve the medical exam results.
+Although future policyholders cannot mask most major medical conditions, there are several things you can do in order to improve the medical exam results.
 These things include:

 - Schedule your examination in the morning